-The LGB's are responsible for setting specific policies and duties devolved to them and monitoring standards of teaching and learning, feeding their information to the Directors via the Chairs.
-They also receive information regarding finance and buildings through the Directors.
+The LGB's are responsible for setting specific policies and duties devolved to them and monitoring standards of teaching and learning, feeding their information to the Directors via the minutes of their meetings.
+They also receive information regarding finance and buildings through the Directors so that communication is a two-way process.

-The Executive Leadership Team (ELT) consists of the Executive Head/CEO, Headteacher from each school and the CFO and HR Advisor.
+The Executive Leadership Team (ELT) consists of the CEO/Executive Head, Headteacher from each school and the CFO and HR Manager.
 The SLT for each school consists of the Headteacher, Deputy Headteacher, (and in the case of The Vaynor, an Assistant Headteacher) alongside Key Stage Leaders.
-The ELT controls the academy trust at an executive level, implementing the policies laid down by the Directors with the Executive Head/CEO reporting back to Directors, and the Headteachers to the LGB's.
-The Executive Head/CEO, Headteachers and CFO are responsible for the authorisation of spending within agreed budgets; a summary of this is in the Finance Policy and scheme of delegation.
+The ELT controls the academy trust at an executive level, implementing the policies laid down by the Directors with the CEO/Executive Head reporting back to Directors, and the Headteachers to the LGB's.
+The CEO/Executive Head, Headteachers and CFO are responsible for the authorisation of spending within agreed budgets; a summary of this is in the Finance Policy and scheme of delegation.
 Some spending control is devolved to Budget Holders which must be authorised in line with the agreed school systems and Finance Policy.
-The Executive Head/CEO and Headteachers are responsible for the appointment of staff; appointments for senior posts include a Governor and / or Director.
+The CEO/Executive Head and Headteachers are responsible for the appointment of staff; appointments for senior posts include a Governor and / or Director.

 The academy trust comprises of three First Schools, The Vaynor First School, Crabbs Cross Academy and St George's CE First School and Nursery.
-Each has its own Governing Body responsible for day-to-day operations and oversight of the school's budget.
-The Trust board is moving increasingly to complete segregation between LGBs and the board, but currently includes a very small number of Directors drawn from the Local Governing Body of schools.
-This will cease as existing terms of office end.
+Each has its own Governing Body responsible for day-to-day operations and oversight of the effective utilisation of the school's budget.
+The Trust board has moved to a position of complete segregation between LGBs and the board.

-The Executive Head/CEO is the Accounting Officer for the academy trust.
+The CEO/Executive Head is the Accounting Officer for the academy trust.